Vyral/base-template/_posts/2018-05-07-john-schuster-talks-with-kqrs-morning-show-co-host-michele-tafoya.md

 {% include youtube.html %}

-Today I’m here at the 92 KQRS radio station to do a podcast with the famous sportscaster Michele Tayofa, who will be taking time to answer a few fun questions. **Refer to the timestamps below to peruse the interview at your leisure.**
+Today I’m here at the 92 KQRS radio station to do a podcast with the famous sportscaster Michele Tafoya, who will be taking time to answer a few fun questions. **Refer to the timestamps below to peruse the interview at your leisure.**

 0:51—What has Michele been doing since the Superbowl?